joaomelo/blog/src/posts/2020-05-26-tree-structures-in-airtable/2020-05-26-tree-structures-in-airtable.md

 Since we are already talking about packages, don't worry if you are not familiar with Tailwind.
 It is a CSS framework with an [utility first](https://tailwindcss.com/docs/utility-first/) mentality.
 You don't need to learn anything about it for our exercise here.
 Keep calm and carry on aware that a lot of classes will appear in the Html.

-I wrote the code in this post using [Visual Studio Code](https://code.visualstudio.com/) serving files with the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 If you find yourself lost at any point have no worry.
-You can go to (this)[https://github.com/joaomelo/tree-structures-in-airtable] repository and download the full app.
+You can go to [this](https://github.com/joaomelo/tree-structures-in-airtable) repository and download the full app.
 I versioned it in different folders corresponding to each post milestone.

 But enough of talking, let's code.
 We start with a skeleton _index.html_ just pulling the third party packages and our own future script file that will be created in a moment.

 ``` html
 <!DOCTYPE html>